Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Interaction-resolved Quantum Optimal Control

-The resulting control pulse and induced dynamics are illustrated in Figs.~\ref{fig:nv_3q_pulse_xzz} and \ref{fig:nv_3q_invariants_vs_time_xzz}.
-The optimized microwave envelope (Fig.~\ref{fig:nv_3q_pulse_xzz}) exhibits smooth amplitude and phase modulation over $T=1250$~ns and realizes the desired phase-map control objective in the diagonalizing (Hadamard) frame as a single shaped pulse.
+The optimized microwave envelope (Fig.~\ref{fig:nv_3q_pulse_xzz}) exhibits smooth amplitude and phase modulation over $T=1250$~ns, and consists of $N_c = 11$ frequency terms, as given in Eq.~\eqref{eq:pulse_parametrization}.
+The used parameters are provided in the public repository~\cite{baran2026_multiqubit_control} in the form of a parameter vector as in Eq.~\eqref{eq:pulse_parametrization_example}.
+It realizes the control objective in the diagonalizing (Hadamard) frame as a single shaped pulse.
 After the removal of the diagonalizing transformations, the same physical pulse implements the target non-diagonal entangler in the computational basis.

-Next we analyse the time dependence of the dynamics, where we can use as a tool the diagonal phase map in the Hadamard frame throughout the driven evolution and track the induced phase invariants $\Delta_S(\phi(t))$ for all nonempty subsets $S\subseteq\{a,b,c\}$.
-This reveals directly how the control pulse builds up the desired three-body interaction phase $\Delta_{\{a,b,c\}}$ in the diagonalizing frame while suppressing the pairwise phase components $\Delta_{\{a,b\}},\Delta_{\{a,c\}},\Delta_{\{b,c\}}$ during the entire gate time, up to the inherent $2\pi$-periodicity of the phase map.
-Figure~\ref{fig:nv_3q_invariants_vs_time_xzz} shows the resulting phase invariant trajectories.
+Next we validate the interaction dynamics by tracking the time evolution of the phase invariants $\phi_t(S)$ for all nonempty subsets $S\subseteq\{a,b,c\}$.
+This reveals that the control pulse builds up the desired three-body interaction phase $\phi_t(\{a,b,c\})$ in the diagonalizing frame while guiding the pairwise phase components $\phi_t(\{a,b\})$, $\phi_t(\{a,c\})$, and $\phi_t(\{b,c\})$ to be suppressed toward zero, up to the inherent $2\pi$-periodicity~\eqref{eq:pi_peridicity}.
+Figure~\ref{fig:nv_3q_invariants_vs_time_xzz} shows the resulting phase-invariant trajectories.